ivan-veselovsky/dominators-finder/README.md

 - By default server starts on non-standard port `10000`, as task description suggests.
 - When testing with `curl` please make sure to use `-H "Content-Type: application/json"` parameter, otherwise JSON gets encoded, and the service fails to parse it.

+#### Further Improvements

+- Make DFS traverse iterative.
+Now it is recursive, what can cause a stack overflow on large graphs.